 \subsection{Transfer Learning}

-\paragraph{MUSE.} Traditional machine learning approaches for natural language processing focus on training specialized models for specific tasks.
+Traditional machine learning approaches for natural language processing focus on training specialized models for specific tasks.
 However, this requires significant amounts of data which is hard to acquire for low-resource languages.
-This has historically seen more work done on high-resource languages (primarily European), which leads to more resources created for them, thus feeding the cycle.
-Transfer learning has recently arisen as a way to leverage knowledge learned from a source language or task and utilize it to improve performance on a target language or target task.
+This has historically elicited more research on high-resource languages (primarily European), which leads to more resources created for these languages, thus feeding the cycle.
+Transfer learning has recently arisen as a way to leverage knowledge learned from a source language (or source task) and utilize it to improve performance on a target language (or target task).

-To address the scarcity of data in our target language, we use MUSE\footnote{\url{https://github.com/facebookresearch/MUSE}}, a framework for aligning monolingual word embeddings from different languages in the same space and allowing transfer of knowledge between them.
+To address the scarcity of data in the target language under analysis in this work, we use MUSE\footnote{\url{https://github.com/facebookresearch/MUSE}}, a framework for aligning monolingual word embeddings from different languages in the same space and allowing transfer of knowledge between them.
 MUSE learns a mapping from the source to target space using Procrustes alignment to minimize the distance between similar words in the two languages \cite{lample2017unsupervised}.
 It accepts as input two sets of pretrained monolingual word embeddings (such as those learned by FastText), one for each language, and can learn a mapping between them in either a supervised or unsupervised fashion.
 The supervised method requires the use of a bilingual dictionary to assist in aligning the two embeddings together by identifying similar word pairs that should be close together in the shared space.
 In the absence of such a dictionary, the unsupervised alternative utilizes adverserial training to initialize a linear mapping between a source and a target space and to produce a synthetic parallel dictionary. \cite{conneau2017word} showed that this approach can be used to perform unsupervised word translation without the use of any parallel data, with results that in some cases outperform even prior supervised methods.